-The programs offered by the Salt Lake Community Action Agency Program are diverse and wide ranging.
+The programs offered by the Utah - Salt Lake Community Action Agency Program are diverse and wide ranging.
 The non-profit assists thousands of residents per year with homeless prevention, food, and programs such as job training.
 Much of the assistance is from referrals to other agencies in Salt Lake County, but in some cases they can directly help qualified clients as well as resources allow.

 Some of the main services are noted below, however the programs can change based on government funding and other conditions.
 Case managers work with clients on helping them remain housed, meet nutritional needs, and offer self-sufficiency services.
 The working poor, seniors, and disabled are some of the main clients of the Salt Lake Community Action organization.

-The services of the Salt Lake Community Action Program and their Neighborhood Centers can be used by eligible residents.
+The services of the Utah Community Action Program and their Neighborhood Centers can be used by eligible residents.
 There are a total of five centers in Salt Lake County and one in nearly Tooele County Utah, all of which are available for intake.

 Each of these locations offers information and support.
 They will have emergency food pantries that provide three days of groceries to clients in need.
 Program participants can receive several food orders in a period of one year.
 However, there are some extreme cases where this rule could be disregarded, so more can be passed out.